What Is Hydrology?

 The NZHS maintains a list of hydrology papers available in New Zealand tertiary institutions (link to page on h2know).
 These papers can be placed within many different course structures, and university calendars and departmental handbooks should be consulted for comprehensive and up to date information on courses.

 Most hydrological investigations rely on the availability of observed hydrometric data.
-As a field hydrologist you can play a direct role in providing high quality datasets.
+As a field hydrologist, you can play a direct role in providing high-quality datasets.
 Typical tasks undertaken in the field by hydrologist working on behalf of regional councils or CRIs include: inspection and maintenance of existing structures and devices for measuring surface water, groundwater levels, rainfall; supervising the installation of new measuring equipment; calibration of hydrometric equipment (e.g. water level recorders); retrieval and quality control of hydrometric data.
-During flood events you may be asked in undertake current meter gaugings to assist with the development and verification of stage-discharge relationships.
-After floods you may also be required to ascertain peak water levels.
+During flood events, you may be asked to undertake current meter gaugings to assist with the development and verification of stage-discharge relationships.
+After floods, you may also be required to ascertain peak water levels.